SharePoint/sp-dev-docs/docs/embedded/tutorials/add-metadata.md

 ## Limitations

+When working with Metadata APIs in SharePoint Embedded there are a few limitations to consider.
+This importance guidance to follow in the request body of each API call.

 | Property name          | Type                        | Property Needed       | Reason                                                        |
 | ---------------------- | --------------------------- | --------------------- | ------------------------------------------------------------- |
 | boolean                | booleanColumn               | Yes                   |                                                               |